amaraeleoba/Static-Dynamic-Website-Deployment-on-AWS/README.md

 | **1.
 Static Website** | Highly available static site, no server-side logic | Presentation (ALB) → Application (EC2) → Data (S3) | [/static-website](./static-website) |
 | **2.
 Dynamic Website** | 3-tier web app with a persistent database backend | Presentation (ALB) → Application (EC2) → Data (RDS + S3) | [/dynamic-website](./dynamic-website) |

-Both projects use a custom VPC for network isolation and an Application Load Balancer as the presentation tier — the dynamic project adds a private-subnet RDS database as its data tier, on top of S3 for static assets.
+Both projects use a custom VPC for network isolation and an Application Load Balancer as the presentation tier.
+The static site keeps S3 as part of the application tier's asset delivery (no dedicated data tier, since there's no database or server-side data logic).
+The dynamic site introduces a true data tier RDS in private subnets, once the application needs to persist and query data.

 ---